gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 ## Processing procedure
 #### Split the reads into 8 groups by index barcodes
 Assign each read to the group of which the index barcode is uniquely closest to the read's index barcode.
-If the closest group is not unique or the closest hamming distance is greater than 2, the read was considered ambiguous and ignored.
+If the closest group is not unique, the read was considered ambiguous and ignored.

 ```
 $REPOHOME/splitreads/run_split_reads.sh